d2l-ai/d2l-en/chapter_deep-learning-computation/read-write.md

 ## Model Parameters

-Saving individual weight vectors (or other `ndarray` tensors) is useful, but it gets very tedious if we want to save
+Saving individual weight vectors (or other tensors) is useful, but it gets very tedious if we want to save
 (and later load) an entire model.
 After all, we might have hundreds of